 How long has the idea of a book been inside you?
+When did you start thinking of writing a book?
 Did you imagine years ago you’d already have your book on your shelf?
 Is your writing award speech written, practiced in front of a mirror?
 In fact, maybe you have all the little details imagined—except for, you know, the book itself.

 If so, you’re not alone.
 It’s easier to imagine all the fun parts—the launch parties, the moment you write “The End!” on the final page, the praise from friends and family.
 But to get to all the benefits of writing a book, you have to get the actual book written.

 If you have been putting “write a book” on New Year’s resolutions lists or ten-year plans for yourself for a while now, maybe it’s time to reframe.
 It’s not just that life got in the way (though it does tend to do that), and it’s not that the spark is not there.
 You may be missing just a few pieces to get you finally starting page one and whipping through to “the end”.